 Membership status is presented to the EORTC Board, which meets once per year, in a report issued by the membership secretariat.

-Adequate track record of participation in clinical research, both academic and industry-driven.
+- Adequate track record of participation in international research, both academic and industry driven.

 EORTC members can express their main fields of interest that can be adapted at any time in order to have access to the research of interest.

 Participation to research can be as principal investigator in a clinical trial, or in translational research programs.

 Though membership to EORTC is individual, it requires engagement of the hospital, department, unit to support by its infrastructure the research conducted.